-If you’re currently looking for a job, you might expect a quicker recruitment process.
-You’ve attached your resume.
-You’ve copied all the information it contains into the application form on an employer’s website for the umpteenth time.
-Perhaps, you can at least skip a cover letter?
+Applying for a job can feel like a long, drawn-out process.
+You attach your resume.
+You copy all the information it contains into the application form on an employer’s website for the umpteenth time.
+Can you at least skip a cover letter?

 What Is a Cover Letter?